jlapeyre/ZChop.jl/README.md

 zchop works on complex numbers, arrays, and some other structures.

 I think there is something like this already in Julia, so zchop is not neccessary.
-But was unable to find it.
+But, I was unable to find it.